 | Green Energy Program | Rebates up to $6,000Delaware Sustainable Energy Utility (SEU) | DE non-profits and faith orgs | Rolling applications |

-| LMI Pilot Program | 70% of solar array cost subsidizedDelaware’s most powerful non-profit program | LMI-serving organizations and 501(c)(3)s | Active enrollment |
+| LMI Pilot Program | 70%–100% of solar array cost subsidizedOne of the most generous programs in the mid-Atlantic | LMI-serving organizations and 501(c)(3)s | Active enrollment |

 | Energize Delaware | Low-interest financing and energy auditsAdditional energy improvement support | All DE organizations | Ongoing |